xvitaly/srcrepair/docs/help/source/fps-configs.rst

 To install FPS-config, select it from the list of available configs, press **Install selected config** button and confirm this operation.

 If safe clean is enabled (green light in status bar) and you already has installed ``autoexec.cfg`` file, backup will be created automatically.
-You can restore or delete in on :ref:`BackUps <backups-about>` tab.
+You can restore or delete it on :ref:`BackUps <backups-about>` tab.

 Some configs are not supported by games.
 You will see warning message if so.